L2G/windowtint/README.md

 Your script then runs as usual.
 Any code you already have that checks for ANSICON or tries to load win32console can be removed.
 Windowtint's got your back!

+If you need to check which color support Windowtint was able to find, call `Windowtint.enabled`.
+It will return `:ansicon`, `:win32console`, or nil (so you can treat it in Boolean fashion).

 ## FAQ

+### What if I don't want to declare a dependency on win32console in my gemspec?

+You don't have to.
+That's why Windowtint is here!
+(You still have to declare a dependency on Windowtint, of course.)

 ### Why not just tell everyone to use ANSICON and be done with it?